Ellis-Robinson/book-club-app/README.md

     *If the user is logged in:*

         - Above the list of books is an 'Add Book' button.
-This takes the user to a page to add a book tot he databse.
+This takes the user to a page to add a book to the databse.

         - Below each book, after it has been clicked, is an 'Add to Library' button.
 This takes the user to a page where they can chose to add the selected book to one of two lists in their library.